grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/client/client-hsetnx.md

 ---
 title: 'Client.hsetnx(key, field, value)'
-excerpt: 'Sets the value of field in the hash stored at `key` to `value` only if field does not exist in the hash.'
+description: 'Sets the value of field in the hash stored at `key` to `value` only if field does not exist in the hash.'
 ---

 # Client.hsetnx(key, field, value)